maxvarm/thm-writeup-apiwizardsbreach/README.md

 7. **What are the original and the backdoored binaries from question 6?**

 While you already know the backdoor name (/bin/clamav), it is not yet known how it is used by hackers.
 Either by checking backdoor hash on VirusTotal, checking its strings, or even running the binary, you should notice that it is a /bin/bash copy.
 The exploitation is shown on [GTFOBins](https://bytexd.com/how-to-use-find-with-atime-ctime-mtime-amin-cmin-mmin).
-The answer is:
+Note that /bin folder is a link to /usr/bin, so the answer is:
 ```
-/bin/bash, /bin/clamav
+/usr/bin/bash, /usr/bin/clamav
 ```
 ![image](https://github.com/maxvarm/thm-writeup-apiwizardsbreach/blob/main/images/13.png?raw=true)